criticalpathinstitute/data_curation_template/README.md

 ### FAIR Metadata 1 Curation
 **Internal: FM1, External: raw**
-All DAP data receive minimal 1 curation before being moved to FAIR.
-The goal of minimal 1 is to provide rapid discovery of datasets, even in their raw form.
+All DAP data receive FM1 curation before being moved to FAIR.
+The goal of FM1 is to provide rapid discovery of datasets, even in their raw form.

  - Create new repository from the data_curation_template (this repo).
  - In the curation Workspace, create a folder hierarchy following naming conventions:
     - Top-level folder named for the dataset ID (e.g., RDCA#####)
         - *Subdirectories for:*
-        - Original Data
+        - Original_Data
         - Documentation
-        - FAIR uploads (catalog, dictionaries, and metadata go here)
+        - FAIR_uploads (catalog, dictionaries, and metadata go here)
           - *Subdirectories for versions:*
           - Beta
           - V1
           - V2
           - ...
+          - TODO: Make sure we are clear on the schemas for subdirectories.
  - Copy the dataset into the curation Workspace in the appropriate folder under `Original data`.
  - Open a new issue using the template 'FM1.1: Convert to dataset' and follow the steps on the template
      - **NOTE:** These datasets need to go into a relational database that connects to the workspace, but for now, they will be saved as single datasets in the workspace.